-BULLFINCH NORTH PROJECT: Gold / Lithium / Nickel, ENT Option to Purchase
+BULLFINCH PROJECT: Lithium ,Gold, Nickel, ENT Options to Purchase & one 100% owned Tenement

-Enterprise holds an "Option to Purchase" 100% of the Bullfinch North Project in the Southern Cross Greenstone Belt of WA, exercisable on or before May 2024.
+Enterprise holds an "Option to Purchase" 100% of a group of tenements under the "Bullfinch North Project" (160km2) in the Southern Cross Greenstone Belt of WA, exercisable on or before May 2024.
+Enterprise holds a second "Option to Purchase" E77/2544 (23km2), and Enterprise is the sole owner of E77/2652 (98km2) which covers the greenstone sequence on the western margin of the Ennuin Granite.